wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 	    ...
 	] + static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)

-You'll also need to add `import` statements at the top of the `urls.py` module so that Python can figure out what `settings` and `static` actually are.
+You'll also need to add the following `import` statements at the top of the `urls.py` module.

 {lang="python",linenos=off}
 	from django.conf import settings